 One important thing, this recipes makes quite a bit so you will need to use a 9-inch springform pan.
 This springform pan is one that I own (I used a different one for the pictures), but it’s great for cakes, cookie cakes, no-bake desserts, baked cheesecakes, and a lot more.
 I also love that pan because I never have any issues with anything leaking out of the bottom as it bakes in the oven.
 The crust sometimes likes to stick to the pan too, so if you have an extra minute I suggest lining the pan with some parchment paper before you get started.

 The base of this recipe starts with an Oreo crust, which is just a simple mixture of Oreo crumbs and some melted butter.
 You’ll mix everything up in a bowl, scoop it into your pan, and press it down.

 If you’re worried about the crust not holding together, you can bake it for about 10 minutes at 350°F before adding the filling.
 But to be honest, I never bake the crust and it always holds up just fine.
 Just make sure to press it down firmly into the pan, I find that the bottom of a measuring cup works really well to help press it down.

 For the no-bake cheesecake filling, you’ll be using a mixture of cream cheese, powdered sugar, a little vanilla, heavy whipping cream (or whipped topping, see my notes), and more Oreos.
-I suggest letting the cream cheese softened to room temperature before mixing up the cheesecake filling so that it comes out much smoother.
+I suggest letting the cream cheese soften to room temperature before mixing up the cheesecake filling so that it comes out much smoother.